Backlog fix suggestions

 The **Backlog fixes** feature runs *only on the main branch*.
 It must be enabled by selecting **Backlog fixes** from the **AI capabilities** page in SonarQube Cloud.
 For step-by-step instructions to enable the **Backlog fixes**, see the [Enable your agent](/agent-centric-development-cycle/how-to-guides/administer-ac-dc-features/remediation-agent.md#enable-your-agent) article on the SonarQube Remediation Agent page.

-When you select **Assign to Agent**, the agent opens a new pull request in GitHub, authored by the SonarQube Remediation Agent.
+When you select **Assign to Agent**, the agent opens a new pull request in your repository, authored by the SonarQube Remediation Agent.
 Fix suggestions are grouped together in PRs, organized by rule key and file type; one PR will be opened for each rule key and/or file type.
 An estimated time to fix notification will pop up and the agent's activity will be visible on the **Agent activity** page when the PR is available.

 1. Navigate to your project’s **Issues** page.